 Unlike the experienced candidates, the hiring managers need not worry about the payroll expectation of young employees.

-Due to recession many of them are in trouble to find the job these days, so no one will afford to lose a platform which will help in their career.
+Due to the recession, many of them are in trouble to find the job these days, so no one will afford to lose a platform which will help in their career.

 So compared to experience candidates the employers can invest low budget for these employees, though a load of training cost will be more productivity will refund this initial cost to the company.